SKYMAN44/dsba--ads2020--hw1/README.md

-# research-ads2020
+# Research-ads2020
-# comparison of work-time of several multiplication algortihms:
+# Comparison of work-time of several multiplication algortihms:
 - Karatsuba
 - Gradeschool
 - Divide and Conquer